Spokane Valley Cycle Celebration

 • The speed limit on the Centennial Trail is 15 mph or 24 kilometers per hour.

-• Be aware of your surroundings...others ahead on the trail, obstacles on the trail, people ahead of you and approaching from behind, wildlife, etc.
+• Be aware of your surroundings, other people ahead on the trail, obstacles on the trail, and approaching from behind, wildlife, etc.

 • Ride Right unless passing and yield to others, especially pedestrians.

 • Slow down when approaching and then passing others;